almazkun/effective_python/chapter_6_Metaclasses_and_Attributes_items_44-51/README.md

      'other': 567,
      'bar': <function MySubclass.bar at 0x0000022D3520EC18>}

 * We can add functionality to the `Meta.__new__` method in order to validate all of the parameters of an associated class before it's defined.
-For example, we want te represent any type of multisided polygon.
+For example, we want te represent any type of multi sided polygon.
 It can be done by defining a special validating metaclass and using it in the base class of my polygon class hierarchy.
 Note, it is important not to apply same validation to the base class.
 ```python
 class ValidatePolygon(type):
     def __new__(meta, name, bases, class_dict):